Top Jobs in Malta with Visa Sponsorship opportunities in 2026

 In the financial services industry, these jobs in Malta with visa sponsorship are available:

-• Employers: PwC, KPMG, HSBC, and Bank of Valletta regularly sponsor visa-sponsored hires.
+• Employers PwC, KPMG, HSBC, and Bank of Valletta regularly sponsor visa applications for hires

 How Much Can You Earn in Malta’s Top Sponsored Job Categories?